Your Guide to the Best Portable Internet Options

 RV internet tips

 If you go the mobile hotspot route to get internet for your RV, just remember that T-Mobile Home Internet isn't the same thing as its hotspot RV internet options.
 T-Mobile Home Internet is meant for a fixed location, and moving it from your home address will break the terms of service, so you could get booted from it.
+Fortunately, T-Mobile announced an upcoming Away plan for its 5G internet, which is planned to be released sometime in 2024.

 For other hotspots like Mint Mobile's, just make sure you have an unlimited plan with enough high-speed data for your needs.
-And, of course, that your provider allows you to turn your phone into a hotspot that other devices can attach to.
+And, of course, your provider allows you to turn your phone into a hotspot that other devices can attach to.
 You may also want to add a Wi-Fi extender for extra reach on your wireless network.

 Internet for truckers